dalenewman/Transformalize/README.md

 </cfg>
 ```

 When you re-initialize, a single output structure named *NorthWindFlat* is created and populated.
-You may query it just as you query *NorthWindStar*.
+You may query it just as you queried *NorthWindStar*.

 ### More Relationships

-When we queried *NorthWindStar* above, you may have noticed that more key fields came in with
-the *Orders* fields.
-The keys included *CustomerID*, *EmployeeID*, and *ShipVia*.
-These relate to the entities *Customers*, *Employees*, and *Shippers* in the Northwind database.

-To incorporate all the entities from NorthWind database (diagramed above), we need to follow the *Add an Entity* process for *Products*, *Customers*, *Employees*, *Shippers*,
+To incorporate all the entities from NorthWind database (diagramed above), we need to follow
+the *Add an Entity* process for *Products*, *Customers*, *Employees*, *Shippers*,
 *Suppliers*, and *Categories*.

 In the end, our relationships should look like this: